 1. Traces of blood

-Police searched the Powells' home the day after Susan went missing and found "blood evidence" on a tile floor near the damp sofa, which Joshua told authorities had been cleaned before they went camping.
+According to The Salt Lake Tribune, police searched the Powells' home the day after Susan went missing and found "blood evidence" on a tile floor near the damp sofa, which Josh told authorities had been cleaned before they went camping.
 Forensic testing revealed the blood belonged to Susan.

 2. Closing accounts

-A week after Susan was reported missing, Joshua went to their local bank with a power of attorney form and withdrew all of the money from her IRA accounts.
+A week after Susan was reported missing, Josh went to their local bank with a power of attorney form and withdrew all of the money from her IRA accounts, reported The Seattle Times.
 He also cancelled his wife's future chiropractic appointments.

 3. Secret will

 Inside a safety deposit box kept secret from her husband, Susan had left a letter to her friends and family titled, "Last will and testament of Susan Powell.”
-According to a search warrant affidavit, Susan wrote in her will (dated June 28, 2008) that if she died, "it may not be an accident, even if it looks like one.”
+According to a search warrant affidavit cited by The Seattle Times, Susan wrote in her will (dated June 28, 2008) that if she died, "it may not be an accident, even if it looks like one.”
 That affidavit stated that Susan "does not trust her husband and that he has threatened to destroy her if they get divorced and her children will not have a mother and father."
 Local station KIMA TV also reported that Susan wrote, "I want it documented somewhere that there is extreme turmoil in our marriage."

 4. Susan's video

 About a year and a half before she vanished, Susan recorded a video on the advice of an attorney that documented various assets in her home.
-According to The Salt Lake Tribune, the video was made out of fear that Joshua might sell off the expensive items, as he had filed for bankruptcy claiming more than $200,000 in debt earlier in their marriage.
-Two years before Susan's disappearance, the Powells took out a $500,000 five-year term life insurance policy and a $500,000 rider for Susan.
+According to The Salt Lake Tribune, the video was made out of fear that Josh might sell off the expensive items, as he had filed for bankruptcy claiming more than $200,000 in debt earlier in their marriage.
+Two years before Susan's disappearance, the Powells took out a $500,000 five-year term life insurance policy and a $500,000 rider for Susan, reported The Salt Lake Tribune.

 5. Witness testimonies

-A search warrant affidavit referenced family friends who said Joshua and Susan had experienced marital discord, with Susan discussing divorcing Joshua.
-According to them, Joshua had spoken about how to murder someone and dump the remains without getting caught.
+A search warrant affidavit cited by The Seattle Times referenced family friends who said Josh and Susan had experienced marital discord, with Susan discussing divorcing Josh.
+According to them, Josh had spoken about how to murder someone and dump the remains without getting caught.

-He even declared that a mine shaft would be the best way to get rid of a body.
-A friend remembered Joshua saying that "if you knocked a little [of a shaft] loose, it would all come tumbling down and no one would really want to travel down it because they are all so unsafe."
-Joshua also remarked that there were many abandoned mine shafts in Utah's West Desert.
+The Salt Lake Tribune reported that he even declared that a mine shaft would be the best way to get rid of a body.
+A friend remembered Josh saying that "if you knocked a little [of a shaft] loose, it would all come tumbling down and no one would really want to travel down it because they are all so unsafe."
+Josh also remarked that there were many abandoned mine shafts in Utah's West Desert.

 6. Children's statements

-The couple's older son, Charlie, was interviewed on December 8, 2009, and he told investigators "his mommy went camping with them although she did not come back home with them and he did not know why."
+The couple's older son, Charlie, was interviewed on December 8, 2009, and he told investigators "his mommy went camping with them although she did not come back home with them and he did not know why," reported The Salt Lake Tribune.
 Almost a year later in January, a Sunday school teacher told Charlie that if he kept disobeying her, she would have to call his mom or dad.
-Charlie told the teacher, who was unaware that Susan was missing, "My mom is dead."
+Charlie told the teacher, who was unaware that Susan was missing, "My mom is dead," reported The Salt Lake Tribune.

 The younger son, Braden, later drew a picture at camp depicting a car with three passengers.
 Braden was asked who was in the drawing, and he said it was his father, his brother and himself.
-When asked about the location of his mother, Braden explained, "Mommy is in the trunk."
+When asked about the location of his mother, Braden explained, "Mommy is in the trunk," said the outlet.

-The day after his wife's disappearance, detectives asked Joshua to submit his cell phone for forensic testing.
-Before handing it over to detectives, however, Joshua removed the SIM card without their knowledge.
-According to The Salt Lake Tribune, Joshua then purchased a new cell phone and activated it in Tremonton, Utah, more than 80 miles away from their hometown.
+The day after his wife's disappearance, detectives asked Josh to submit his cell phone for forensic testing.
+Before handing it over to detectives, however, Josh removed the SIM card without their knowledge, according to The Salt Lake Tribune.
+Josh then purchased a new cell phone and activated it in Tremonton, Utah, more than 80 miles away from their hometown.

-According to The Salt Lake Tribune, Joshua's father, Steven Powell, admitted that he had an "inappropriate, sexually-charged interest in his daughter-in-law."
-During a 2011 search of Steven's home, police uncovered several photos of naked women on whom Susan's face had been superimposed.
-They also found images of Susan taken without her knowledge, including one of her in underwear.
-There were also photos of Steven masturbating while looking at an image of Susan displayed on a television screen.
-Steven said he had taken the photos when Susan wasn't looking and had even stolen some off of Joshua's computer.
+According to The Salt Lake Tribune, Josh's father, Steve Powell, admitted that he had an "inappropriate, sexually-charged interest in his daughter-in-law."
+During a 2011 search of Steve's home, police uncovered several photos of naked women on whom Susan's face had been superimposed.
+They also found images of Susan taken without her knowledge, including one of her in underwear, and images of Steve masturbating while looking at an image of Susan displayed on a television screen.
 He had also written songs about his sexual obsession with Susan under the pseudonym Steven Chantrey.

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for our Crime Time Newsletter and subscribe to our true crime podcast Martinis & Murder for all the best true crime content.